release-engineering/pom-manipulation-ext/guide/misc.md

 PME will be default scan every profile in the project.
 To restrict scanning to only those profiles that are active set `scanActiveProfiles` to true.

+Note: This will only detect those profiles explicitly activated via -P ; property activation will not be correctly detected.
+Further if this is being used in a system such as https://github.com/project-ncl/pnc, unless the profiles are explictly propagated via the CLI this option will have no affect.

 ### POM Cleanup

 #### Repository And Reporting Removal